Chamber of Horrors (Madame Tussauds): Beginnings

 The forerunner of Tussaud's Chamber of Horrors was the Caverne des Grands Voleurs (the Cavern of the Great Thieves) which had been founded by Dr Philippe Curtius as an adjunct to his main exhibition of waxworks in Paris in 1782.
 Here Curtius displayed wax figures of notorious French criminals who had been executed, as well as members of the French royal family and aristocracy who had been guillotined during the Revolution.

-When Marie Tussaud moved to London in 1802 to set up her own exhibition at the Lyceum Theatre she brought some of these figures with her and set them up in a separate gallery; and when later she toured her exhibits around the country she maintained this division in her exhibition using a "Separate Room" to display them in.
-The exhibits at this time included the heads of Louis XVI and Marie Antoinette, as well as Madame du Barry, Marat, Robespierre, Hébert, Carrier and Fouquier-Tinville in addition to models of a guillotine and the Bastille and the Egyptian mummy from Curtius' collection.
+Marie Tussaud, who had trained with Curtius, moved to London in 1802 to set up her own exhibition at the Lyceum Theatre.
+She brought some of these figures with her and set them up in a separate gallery, and when later she toured her exhibits around the country she maintained this division in her exhibition using a "Separate Room".
+The exhibits included the heads of Louis XVI and Marie Antoinette, as well as Madame du Barry, Marat, Robespierre, Hébert, Carrier, and Fouquier-Tinville in addition to the models of a guillotine, the Bastille, and an Egyptian mummy from Curtius's collection.